ronilaukkarinen/weed/README.md

 7. Copy custom irssi scripts by running `mkdir -p ~/.irssi/scripts && cp ~/weed-master/scripts/* ~/.irssi/scripts/`
 8. Copy the custom config by running `cp ~/weed-master/config ~/.irssi/`
 9. Go back to irssi with `screen -dr` (`tmux a` in tmux) and type `/reload`.
-10. Run advanced windowlist by typing `/script load awl`.
+10. Run advanced windowlist by typing `/script load adv_windowlist`.
 11. You will need to edit your colors to get the final touch (in Linux it looks like in the picture below)

 ![Color settings in Linux](https://i.imgur.com/6kz6jIQ.png "Color settings in Linux")